Bluedot-Innovation/documentation/docs/integrations/Oracle Responsys/iOS.md

 **GitHub Sample Project**

-A sample project which demonstrates the integration of Responsys SDK and Bluedot Point SDK is available on **[GitHub](https://github.com/Bluedot-Innovation/OracleMinimalApp-iOS)**.
+A sample project which demonstrates the integration of Responsys SDK and Rezolve Point SDK is available on **[GitHub](https://github.com/Bluedot-Innovation/OracleMinimalApp-iOS)**.